truckee/rma-remote-auth/Readme.md

 - Configure settings

-	- Select authentication type: API key, HTTP Basic Auth, or None
+	- **Authentication type**:

-		- For API key, enter your API key and the field name of the key (e.g., _Api-key_)
+		- For API key, enter your **API key** and the **API key field name** of the key (e.g., *Api-key*)

-		- for HTTP Basic, enter the username and password for a user with search and update privileges
+		- for HTTP Basic, enter the **Username** and **Password** for a user with search and update privileges

-    - Enter remote host URIs
+    - **Remote host URIs**:

-		- User data: Returns password hash for a member email address.
+		- **Get user data URI**: Returns password hash for a member email address.
 Example: _https://www.example.com/api/get_user_

     		The RMA plugin assumes that the member's email address is appended to the URI.
 The request sent will be _https://www.example.com/get_user/someuser@yoursite.org_

+		- **Get user data only**: Check this box if the RESTful API you're using does not provide POST privileges.
+When checked the plugin will create a member table in the WordPress database for maintaining user data.
+The member table is updated daily.

-        - Set password: The RMA plugin assumes that active members without a password hash in the member database have never registered.
+        - **Set user password URI**: This option appears only when the *Get user data only option* is not checked.
+The RMA plugin assumes that active members without a password hash in the member database have never registered.
 When signing in without a password the member is directed to a link to register.
 Upon clicking that link a random password is created and emailed to the member.
 The plugin also updates the member database with a password hash.
 Example: _https://www.example.com/api/set_password_

-            For setting passwords, the member email address is sent in the request header.

-		- Reset password: Updates a member password hash with a hash created for a password created by the member.
-Example: _https://www.example.com/api/reset_password_

-            For resetting passwords, the member email address and password hash are sent in the request header.
+            For setting and resetting passwords, the member email address and password hash are sent in the request header.

-	- Enter remote host field names:
+	- **Remote host field names**:

-		- Active field name: A field name used by the remote host for the member's status, e.g., _enabled_ or _status_.
+		- **Status field name**: A field name used by the remote host for the member's status, e.g., _enabled_ or _status_.

-		- Active field value: the value used to indicate active status, e.g., _true_ or _active_
+		- **Active status value**: the value used to indicate active status, e.g., _true_ or _active_

-- Add restricted content
+- **Add restricted content**

-	- Set template to "Restricted member content" for each page of restricted content
+	- For each page of restricted content set its template to "Restricted member content"

         When anyone not already signed in clicks on a menu item for a page of restricted content they will be directed to the member sign in form.
 Sign in is with an email address and a password.
 The form includes a link for cases of  forgotten password.